Multi-particle quantum walks and Fisher information in one-dimensional lattices: S3. Many-body perturbation and effective single-particle models

 $h_1^{(3)}$ and $h_2^{(3)}$ correspond to the hopping and force terms, respectively.
 In order to capture the single-particle nature, we introduce creation operators $c^\dagger_j$ for states $|G_j\rangle$ ($c^\dagger_j|0\rangle=a^\dagger_{j-1}a^\dagger_ja^\dagger_{j+1}|0\rangle$).
 Then the three-fermion co-walking (co-BO) obeys the following effective single-particle Hamiltonian

+For fermions, the first and second orders are trivial, because the translation of a three-fermion bound state can not be realized by hopping of one or two fermions.
+The third order is nontrivial and is the only process for the three-body bound state moving right.
 In Fig.\ref{FigS3} (a) we show long-time evolution of density distribution for a fermionic system with $F=0$ and a very large attraction.
 The straight line has a slope $v^\mathrm{F}=2J^3/V^2$ which shows a maximal group velocity of the effective single-particle Hamiltonian at the absence of the external force ($F=0$).
 This analytical straight line indicates the wave front of three-fermion co-walking and is consistent with the numerical calculation.
+We observe that such consistence holds quite well as long as $V/J\geq3$, although the perturbation theory requires only for $J\ll V$.